westonparker/Showcase/README.md

 # Showcase
-Weston Parker's Showcase, including some data scripting and visualizations
+Weston Parker's Showcase, including some of my most recent data scripting and visualizations